yousefamar/p2p-peer/README.md

 # P2P-peer

-A minimal app to test WebRTC DataChannels.
+A minimal interface library for P2P communication with WebRTC DataChannels.
 Goes hand in hand with [P2P Signalling Server](https://github.com/Paraknight/p2p-sig-serv).

-See `example.ls` for usage.
-The compile-watch script (`npm runscript watch`) also runs a test server on http://localhost:8080 that uses this file.
+See the `example/` directory for usage.

+Install with `npm install Paraknight/p2p-peer` until a more stable version is published on NPM.